 Overpopulation is the common denominator underlying the majority of these environmental issues.
 The most important question is, what can we do about it?
 How can we limit our population?
-Personally, I believe that introducing a world-wide one child policy would be incredibly difficult to implement and control.
-In a podcast on overpopulation I was listening to recently, the speakers discussed the possibility that scientists, are most likely, already working on a super virus (that could be transmitted by mosquito’s) which could drastically reduce the population.
-While this theory may be disheartening, it would come of no surprise to me if it were true.
-Another solution could be reducing fertility rates – chemicals and toxins may be incorporated into food products or water streams in order to lower fertility rates in both men and women.
-If you really want to help the environment – the most productive way you can do this is by not reproducing.
+While this may sound controversial, if you really want to help the environment – the most productive way you can do this is by not reproducing.
 Studies have found that having one fewer children per family can save an average of 58.6 tonnes of CO2 equivalent emissions per year.
 Scientists propose that everyone on the planet needs to reduce their carbon footprint to just 2 tonnes of C02 per year by 2050, to stay below the two degree tipping point.

-In regards to my personal views on humanity and the status of the earth – I see climate change and increased weather patterns as the earth attempting to eliminate the human plague.
-It took literally perfect conditions for this earth to form, and sometimes question whether humans are perfect enough of a species to survive and succeed on this planet.
+In regards to my personal views on humanity and the status of the earth – I sometimes view climate change and increased weather patterns as the earths attempt to eliminate the human plague.
+It took literally perfect conditions for this earth to form, and every so often I questions whether humans are perfect enough of a species to survive and succeed on this planet.
 One thing I will never be able to comprehend is the sheer amount of ignorance humans possess in regards to these issues.
 How so many humans can passively go through their lives, blatantly ignoring (and even disputing) the major threats to humanity, is beyond me.
 If you don’t feel educated or knowledgeable on these issues – go and make yourself aware.
-However, I also understand the difficulty in knowing what to believe.
-While all of the “facts” and statistics I have stated above have come from scientists and researchers, there is no way of knowing with 100% certainty that these facts and figures are correct.
-But what I do know, is that being uneducated and choosing to ignore the issues, like a proverbial ostrich, is the worst thing you can do.

-While I may have a skeptical take on the future, I do have faith in science and technology.
+While I may have somewhat of a skeptical take on the future, I do have faith in science and technology.
 I believe that advancements in science and technology could resolve a number of environmental threats, however, it is all a race against time.
-There are countless technological solutions (such as project Clean up, and Bill gates idea of lab grown meat), which have been proposed to alleviate the varying threats facing humanity, however, I feel pessimistic as to whether such solutions will be implemented in time.
-It seems as though too many tipping points are about to be crossed.
+There are countless technological solutions (such as project Clean up, and Bill gates idea of lab grown meat), which have been proposed to alleviate the varying threats facing humanity, however, I feel slightly skeptical as to whether such solutions will be implemented in time.
+It seems as though too many tipping points may about about to be crossed.
 The outcome all comes down to who will win the race first – mother nature or technology.

 I would love to hear your views on this topic – do you believe that humanity will survive?
 Or do you believe the earth will become uninhabitable?
 Do you think we will develop the technology in time to save the planet?
 Please comment below.